RPI-UPE/ProgCompGenerator/spring2013/split/README.md

 You are given a sequence of `n > 0` positive integers.
 Your goal is to organize these numbers into sets such that the sum of the numbers in each set is equal across all sets.
 A set can only consist of numbers that are adjacent to each other.
-All numbers must be part of a set.
+Not all numbers must be part of a set.

 Your input will be first an integer telling you how many numbers to read, and then a new number on each line.
 Your output will be a single integer